 Normally I would use carrots, but beets are also very sweet.
 So I replaced the carrots with the beets and it tastes delicious.

-By roasting the meat and vegetables in the oven, they will get enormous flavor.
+- By roasting the meat and vegetables in the oven, they will get an enormous flavor.
 When adding it to the stock it will give this flavor to the soup.
-Therefor you've got a full and flavorful stock, which can be used as a base in soups and sauces.
+Therefore you've got a full and flavorful stock, which can be used as a base in soups and sauces.

 Homemade beef stock